 if they mix their flock, the Bantams will be on the bottom of the pecking order, but we haven't found that to be true at all.
 Besides,

-no matter what breeds you ultimately decide on, one bird will be at the bottom of the pecking order and another will be at the top.
+no matter which breeds you ultimately decide on, one bird will be at the bottom of the pecking order and another will be at the top.

-If you live in a cold climate (regularly gets below freezing during part or all of the year), there are certain breeds to avoid.
+If you live in a cold climate, where it regularly gets below freezing during part or all of the year, there are certain breeds to avoid.

 In general, Standards are hardier than Bantams and heavier breeds fare better than lighter breeds.
 Combs and wattles also come into play: